-Tiba Aynechi, Ph.D., 45, has served as a member of the Board since May 2016.
-Dr. Aynechi is employed as a senior partner at Novo Ventures (US) Inc. ("Novo Ventures"), which provides certain consultancy services to Novo Holdings A/S ("Novo"), a Danish limited liability company that manages investments and financial assets.
+Tiba Aynechi, Ph.D., 47, has served as a member of the Board since May 2016.
+Since December 2021, Dr. Aynechi has been a General Partner at Norwest Venture Partners ("Norwest").
+Prior to Norwest, Dr. Aynechi was a senior partner at Novo Ventures (US) Inc. ("Novo Ventures"), which provides certain consultancy services to Novo Holdings A/S ("Novo"), a Danish limited liability company that manages investments and financial assets.
 Prior to joining Novo Ventures in March 2010, Dr. Aynechi was employed from June 2006 to March 2010 by Burrill & Company, a financial firm specializing in biotechnology and life sciences investment, in various positions, including from January 2009 to March 2010 as a director in merchant banking where she was responsible for regional and cross-border mergers and acquisitions, licensing, and financing transactions.
-Dr. Aynechi has served as a director of Mirum Pharmaceuticals, Inc. ("Mirum") since November 2018 and Nkarta, Inc., a public biopharmaceutical company, since October 2015.
-Dr. Aynechi served as a director at iRhythm Technologies, Inc., a public digital healthcare company, from May 2014 to April 2017.
+Dr. Aynechi has served as a director of Nkarta, Inc., a public biopharmaceutical company, since October 2015.
+Dr. Aynechi served as a director of Mirum from November 2018 to August 2021 and iRhythm Technologies, Inc., a public digital healthcare company, from May 2014 to April 2017.
 She served as director of AnaptysBio, Inc., a biotechnology company, from April 2015 until its initial public offering in January 2017.
 She has also served as a member of the board of directors of several private biotechnology and medical device companies.
-Dr. Aynechi received her Ph.D. in biophysics from the University of California, San Francisco, where her research involved developing computational methods for drug discovery.
+Dr. Aynechi received her Ph.D. in biophysics from the

+University of California, San Francisco, where her research involved developing computational methods for drug discovery.
 She received her B.S. in physics from the University of California, Irvine.